-Compared to the rest of the Washington D.C. market, the Laurel Lakes submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Washington D.C. market, the Laurel Lakes submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 2 listings have been made available, which means spaces are probably going fast.
+In the last 90 days, 2 listings have been listed, which means office spaces are probably going fast.
 You'll want to be prepared to make an offer immediately.
-About 50% of the listings in the Laurel Lakes are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 50% of the listings in the Laurel Lakes are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 6,430 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are approximately 2 stories.
-Most buildings in this market were built in 1987 and are Class B.
+Even though the median size is 6,430 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this market are approximately 2 stories.
+Most buildings in this region were built in 1987 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Laurel Lakes residents.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Utilities is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Laurel Lakes occupants.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.